-A central aim of our materials is the development of “mathematical knowledge for teaching” (MKT)—the mathematical knowledge, skill, and habits of mind that are entailed by the work of teaching.
-A teacher’s MKT has been shown to have positive effect on children’s learning of mathematics (Hill, Rowan, & Ball, 2005).
+Teachers need to develop “mathematical knowledge for teaching” (MKT)—the mathematical knowledge, skills, and habits of mind that are inherent in the work of teaching.
+The level of a teacher’s MKT has a big effect on children’s mathematics learning (Hill, Rowan, & Ball, 2005).

 Teaching also involves skill in anticipating and interpreting students’ ideas and ways of thinking about mathematics.
 When professional development is grounded in explicit attention to student thinking, it has been shown to impact student learning (Fennema et al., 1996).